3.0 Starting a new system

-Specify the basename for the resulting setup scripts ($LEGION_OPR/setup is the default).
+Specify the basename for the resulting setup scripts (default is $LEGION_OPR/setup).
 This command will generate two setup scripts, one for /bin/sh derivative users and one for csh-derivative users.
-The scripts will be named <basename>.sh and <basename>.csh, respectively.
+The scripts will be named <script basename>.sh and <script basename>.csh, respectively.

 |-OPR <OPR dir name>|